Enumeration of meanders and Masur-Veech volumes: Introduction

 \subsection{Counting meanders with given number of minimal arcs}

 A closed \textit{plane meander} is a smooth closed curve in the plane transversally intersecting the horizontal line as in Figure~\ref{fig:meander:types}.
 According to the paper~\cite{Lando:Zvonkin} of S.~Lando and A.~Zvonkine (serving as a reference paper in the literature on meanders) the notion ``meander'' was suggested by V.~I.~Arnold in~\cite{Arnold} though meanders were studied already by H.~Poincar\'e~\cite{Poincare}.
 Meanders appear in various contexts, in particular in physics, see~\cite{DiFrancesco:Golinelli:Guitter}.
-Counting meanders has a reputation of a notoriously difficult problem.
-The number of meanders with $2n$ crossings is conjecturally asymptotic to $R^{2n} n^{-\alpha}$ where $R$ and $\alpha$ are some constants.
-A conjectural value of the critical exponent $\alpha$ is given in~\cite{DiFrancesco:Golinelli:Guitter:2}.
+The number of meanders with $2N$ crossings is conjecturally asymptotic to $const\cdot R^{2N}\cdot N^{\alpha}$, where $R^2\approx 12.26$ and $\alpha\approx-3.42$ are constants (we refer to~\cite{Jensen} for the values of the constants).
+The conjectural exact value $\alpha=-\frac{29+\sqrt{145}}{12}$ of the corresponding critical exponent $\alpha$ in a two-dimensional CFT with central charge $c=-4$ coupled to gravity is given in~\cite{DiFrancesco:Golinelli:Guitter:2}.

-We say that a closed meander has a \textit{maximal arc} (``\textit{rainbow}'' in terminology of~\cite{Andersen:Chekhov:Penner:Reidys:Sulkowski}) if it has an arc joining the leftmost and the rightmost crossings with the horizontal line.
-Otherwise meander \textit{does not a have maximal arc}.
-Meander on the left of Figure~\ref{fig:meander:types} has maximal arc, while the one on the right -- does not.
+We say that a meander has a \textit{maximal arc} (``\textit{rainbow}'' in terminology of~\cite{Andersen:Chekhov:Penner:Reidys:Sulkowski}) if it has an arc joining the leftmost and the rightmost crossings with the horizontal line.
+Otherwise the meander \textit{does not a have maximal arc}.
+The meander on the left of Figure~\ref{fig:meander:types} has a maximal arc, while the one on the right does not.

 By \textit{minimal arc} (``\textit{pimple}'' in terminology of~\cite{Andersen:Chekhov:Penner:Reidys:Sulkowski}, or ``\textit{internal arch}'' in terminology of~\cite{DiFrancesco:Golinelli:Guitter}) we call an arc which does not have any crossings inside.
 The areas between the horizontal line and the minimal arcs of meanders are colored in black in Figure~\ref{fig:meander:types}; each of the two meanders has $p=5$ minimal arcs.